qiaoen17/tp/docs/UserGuideCS2101.md

 ## Quick Start

-1. Ensure you have [Java 11](https://www.oracle.com/sg/java/technologies/javase/jdk11-archive-downloads.html) or above installed in your Computer.
+1. Ensure you have [Java 11](https://www.oracle.com/sg/java/technologies/javase/jdk11-archive-downloads.html) or above installed on your Computer.
 If you have issues doing so, refer to the troubleshooting guide [here] (https://docs.oracle.com/en/java/javase/11/install/installation-jdk-microsoft-windows-platforms.html#GUID-0DB9580B-1ACA-4C13-8A83-9780BEDF30BB)
    .